6 Gifted children problems

 Learning resources and support

 Offering a gifted child a combination of emotional counseling, strategy training and access to accommodations, such as using a computer at school, is important, as is tailoring the approach to the individual child.
-The child’s giftedness may even make it easier for them to learn and adopt coping strategies so it can’t hurt to introduce them early on.

 By practicing multi-sensory phonics exercises, phonemic awareness is enhanced and bite-sized lessons make it easy for students to build momentum and gain confidence.